 - Move-outs: If you are scheduled to move out, please contact your management team for instructions on how to return keys.

 - Move-In’s: We are still conducting business and leasing homes.
 We will handle document signing’s digitally when possible, and make appointments for pick-up of keys as needed.

 - Maintenance Requests: For the protection of all, until otherwise notified, we will only be entering occupied units for emergency repairs.
 If an emergency maintenance situation occurs, we will do the minimum to safeguard the property, but we will require that anyone with any illness isolate themselves away from our employee.
-We will wear Nitrile Disposable gloves when we go to an occupied home.
+We will wear masks, gloves, and shoe coverings when we go into an occupied home.
 They will be used only one time and discarded after each job to prevent the spread of possible germs from one property to another.
 Emergency maintenance is defined as lack of power, water, heat, water leak that is beyond a tenant’s ability to control, or a condition that if unaddressed could cause further damage to the property.
 If you have a minor leak, we will ask if the leak can be controlled with a bucket or bowl.
 If the water flow is such that it can’t be controlled with a bucket, it would qualify as an emergency for response by our technicians or an appropriate vendor.
-All requests for maintenance will be entered into the system as usual, so that they can be followed up on at a later.
+All requests for maintenance will be entered into the system as usual, so that they can be followed up on at a later date.